TileLoom: Automatic Dataflow Planning for Tile-Based Languages on Spatial Dataflow Accelerators: Framework

 \subsection{Overview}

-{\loom} compiles a kernel written in a tile-based DSL (such as Triton) into an executable for a target spatial dataflow architecture.
-As shown in Figure~\ref{fig:compiler-stack}, the compiler stack is organized around three main components: a front-end that lower tile-level kernels into a standard dataflow-agnostic MLIR representation that we propose; a dataflow planning stage that decides spatiotemporal mappings, data movements and generate candidates in a standard dataflow-aware MLIR representation; a back-end that generates hardware-specific executables for each core, all guided by the multi-level architecture representation and performance model.
+{\loom} compiles a kernel written in a tile-based DSL (currently supporting Triton and Helion) into an executable for a target spatial dataflow architecture.\footnote{The source code is available at \url{https://github.com/ecolab-nus/loom-dataflow}.} As shown in Figure~\ref{fig:compiler-stack}, the compiler stack is organized around three main components: a front-end that lower tile-level kernels into a standard dataflow-agnostic MLIR representation that we propose; a dataflow planning stage that decides spatiotemporal mappings, data movements and generate candidates in a standard dataflow-aware MLIR representation; a back-end that generates hardware-specific executables for each core, all guided by the multi-level architecture representation and performance model.

 The \textbf{front-end} takes as input a tile-level kernel and a description of how that kernel is scaled out over the full problem (the launch grid).
-It explores candidate \emph{block shapes}: tile sizes and layouts, and constructs corresponding programs.
+It explores candidate \emph{block shapes}: tile sizes and layouts, similar to the conventional auto-tunning process, and constructs corresponding programs.
 These candidate programs are then lowered into an MLIR-based intermediate representation and passed through normalization passes so that they share a common structure suitable for the dataflow planning pipeline.
-At this point, the computation is represented in a uniform, dataflow-agnostic IR: it encodes the tile and grid structure, but does not yet commit to any particular mapping onto the hardware.
+At this point, the computation is represented in a uniform, dataflow-agnostic IR affine + linalg + scf + arith): it encodes the tile and grid structure, but does not yet commit to any particular mapping onto the hardware.

 The \textbf{dataflow planning} stage determines how this logical grid of tiles is realized on the target architecture.
 Guided by the hardware description, {\loom} explores spatiotemporal mappings of tile instances onto cores and time.
 For each candidate mapping, it performs data reuse analysis to identify which tiles can share data over the NoC or be reused over time via buffering, and it derives concrete data-movement plans: where each tensor tile is allocated, when it is copied, and how it is broadcasted or shared over the buffers.
 Together, the spatiotemporal mapping and the data-movement plan generate a design space of potential optimal dataflow planning candidates.